arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 Short notes:

-* None of these rules (expect for Expanded Ewer/Spire) are mandatory.
+* None of these rules (except for Expanded Ewer/Spire) are mandatory.
 * Never use macros for cards.
 * Be sure that card is in CD or you have drawn a card and it is more than 15-20 sec left.
 If you have drawn one and you see no usages in more than 15 sec - try